Trump's attorney general nominee to recuse from AT&T-Time Warner appeal

 Barr is scheduled to go before the Senate Judiciary Committee next week for two days of confirmation hearings.
 Ahead of that, he has submitted financial disclosure forms, as required.
 Some of the forms, seen by Reuters, describe sizeable investments in stocks, bonds and real estate.

-Among his holdings are $1.2 million worth of shares in telecommunications and media company AT&T Inc (T.N).
-He served on the board of Time Warner, which was acquired by AT&T last year, from 2009 until 2018.
+Among his holdings are $1.2 million worth of shares in telecommunications and media company AT&T Inc. He served on the board of Time Warner, which was acquired by AT&T last year, from 2009 until 2018.

 The Justice Department, which Barr would lead as attorney general, fought and lost a court battle to block the $85 billion deal and has appealed the decision.